How was the target amount of $300,000 determined?

 We believe that God is clearly at work in our church.
 In the last couple of years, there are many young families and other new faces who are making Trinity Church their home.
 Our children’s program is swelling as the number of children and students continues to grow (almost doubling from 25 to 46 in two years).
 More and more people are hearing about Christ and we are moving to two services to accommodate the increase.
 This is already stretching the functionality of our facility, and we realize that our work is far from over.
 Each one of us knows people who are right now living apart from Christ, and we need our church to be ready to welcome them and help them develop a life-changing relationship with Jesus.
 We are at a critical point in our growth and cannot afford to wait to get started.

 We own land on US-10.
 Why not spend this money to build there?
 What are the plans for the US-10 site?

 In January 2018 the elder board recommended selling the US-10 parcel before the full payment was due in 2019.
 Members voted in majority in favor of the recommendation and expansion efforts will be focused at the current Monona site.

 When will work start and how long will it take?

 We want to begin work as soon as possible, because we believe this work is vitally important.
 Once we know the total amount of pledges, we will be able to work with a project manager to develop a timeline that fits with the ministry seasons of our church.
-Ideally, we will begin work in the fall of 2016, and we hope to have it completed within 2 or 3 years.
+Ideally, we will begin work in the spring of 2018.
 Our leadership is committed to doing this work without borrowing money and therefore the rate at which work will be completed will depend on the rate at which pledges are met.

 How many people will we be able to accommodate once the work is finished?